 Once you have attended the Explorers’ Retreat, you then will want to have further conversation with the clergyperson in your congregation or community of faith.
 After all you heard that day, is ordained ministry really the call you are sensing or might it be a call to something else?
 If you continue to believe you are called to ordained ministry, you have the opportunity to interview with members of the Commission on Ministry sometime in April.
 They will have read your autobiography and other materials submitted on your behalf.
 They will talk with you about your life, your current ministry, your sense of where God is leading you and why you believe ordination is a part of the ministry to which you are being called.

 Some of those who are interviewed by the Commission will be invited to explore further lay ministry.
-Others will be invited to engage in further discernment with a Parish Discernment Committee formed in consultation with your priest and a member of the Commission.
+Others will be invited to engage in further discernment with a Regional Discernment Committee formed in consultation with the Commission.

 After a portion of your theological study is complete, you will apply for candidacy.
 The Commission on Ministry and the Standing Committee of the Diocese will consider a variety of recommendations and reports and will interview you.
 They will then recommend that the Bishop admit you as a candidate for Holy Orders.

 After the completion of theological study and certification of competence, according to the canons, is Ordination to the diaconate or the transitional diaconate (for those who will later be ordained priests).

 After ordination to the diaconate (or transitional diaconate) is a period of post-theological study and formation known as residency.
 The period of residency is two years.
 After a minimum of a year of residency, the transitional deacon can be ordained to the priesthood.